Ajiteshreddy7/YC-Go-Scraper/SETUP_GUIDE.md

 - Verify your API key is valid
 - Check your internet connection
 - The free tier has rate limits - wait a moment and try again

+### "Trafilatura could not extract main content"
+- Some websites may have complex layouts
+- Try a different job posting URL
+- The script will still attempt to process with available content

 ### Conda Environment Issues
 - Make sure conda is installed on your system